nya3jp/tast/docs/test_dependencies.md

 Note that currently a `chromiumos.config.api.HardwareFeatures` instance is generated internally by Tast at runtime, so only limited fields are filled.
-In the future, Chrome OS infra test scheduler will be responsible for checking such conditions before running Tast tests.
+In the future, ChromeOS infra test scheduler will be responsible for checking such conditions before running Tast tests.

 Please contact and collaborate with the infra team when you need a new type of